 Central Collection Unit (CCU) has Responsibility for Collection of Certain Delinquent DMV Debts:

-Debts must be delinquent over 90 days and debtor must have exhausted his/her right to contest tickets or sign a CCU waiver.
-If there are tickets over and under 90 days, CCU will generally discuss debts with customer.
+Debts must be delinquent over 90 days and debtor must have exhausted his/her right to contest tickets.

 DMV Related Payment Arrangements

-DMV related payment agreements will be considered for those customers in need of a DMV service, such as renewal of a Driver’s license and/or registration.
+DMV related payment agreements will be considered for those District of Columbia customers in need of a DMV service, such as renewal of a Driver’s license and/or registration.
 Payment arrangements that do not involve renewal of services will be handled by the CCU’s outside collection contractor, currently, Professional Account Management, LLC.
 CCU does have the authority to work out arrangements on any qualifying debt, but “non-service” related payment arrangements will be on an exception basis only.